GenoX-Fome/funkin-utau/README.md

 KOU and Updike by: moonbubble

-FNF but bad UTAUs coming soon!
+FNF but bad UTAUs just came out!!
+Credits to CLF <3

 You want the Monster UTAU?
 Check this out!: https://youtu.be/Oje2IQ4Hz8k Credits to Halfne Cross